VHBT Adopts Vietnam War Killed in Action

 At the December 4, 2009, Board meeting of the Venice Hongwanji Buddhist Temple (VHBT), it was determined that VHBT would participate in the Japanese American Vietnam War Killed in Action (KIA) adoption program.
 In this program, community organizations/temples/churches would “adopt” the names of 8-12 KIA and honor and remember them.
 Organizations also participating to date include the Pacific Southwest JACL, Centenary United Methodist Church, and the Venice Santa Monica Free Methodist Church.

 Adopting organizations were invited to participate in the annual Japanese American Veterans’ Memorial Service at the Japanese American National Memorial Court at the Japanese American Culture and Community Center by presenting a single flower with the adopted serviceman’s name attached.
-The first time the VHBT participated in this service was on Saturday, May 29, 2010, at 11:00 am, with members of VHBT present.
+The first time the VHBT participated in this service was on Saturday, May 29, 2010, at 11:00 am, with members of the temple present.
 Danny Nakagiri of VHBT presented a floral tribute on behalf of the Japanese American Vietnam War Veterans.
 Each Memorial Day service since then, the VHBT has honored their adopted KIA with a flower.

 The KIA adopted by VHBT include: